scalacenter/scala-advent-of-code/docs/2024/puzzles/day16.md

 ### Mutable solution

-For the interested, the (shorter and faster, but unprincipled) mutable version is as
+For the interested (but unprincipled), the (shorter and faster, but unprincipled) mutable version is as
 follows: Instead of state carrying an immutable queue and visited set, we just iteratively update a mutable queue and set.
 The immutable solution can actually be brought up to speed with the mutable version with just a small update to iterate in chunks, so performance is